-The minimum completion time required for the program with all required course prerequisites is two terms of full-time study.
+Length of Program The minimum completion time required for the program with all required course prerequisites is two terms of full-time study.
 The maximum permitted time for completion is six years from the date of initial registration.

-The PhD program normally consists of

-- (1) Three $\star$ 3 graduate courses as recommended by the supervisor and the supervisory committee. - (2) AFNS 601 students normally register for one term in each of year one and three, and are required to present one seminar per term. - (3) Preparation of an acceptable thesis presenting results of the research conducted.
+205.2.6 The Degree of PhD Program Requirements The PhD program normally consists of - Three ★3 graduate courses as recommended by the supervisor and the supervisory committee. - (2) AFNS 601 students normally register for one term in each of year one and three, and are required to present one seminar per term. - (3) Preparation of an acceptable thesis presenting results of the research conducted.
 Candidates will be examined orally on their thesis by committees formed according to the Faculty of Graduate Studies and Research regulations. - (4) A minimum residence requirement of four, four-month terms of full-time attendance at the University of Alberta.
+There is no language requirement other than English for the degree.